-- 1 Conversion from the widest supported IEC 60559 format to decimal with DECIMAL DIG digits and back is the identity function.342) - Conversions involving IEC 60559 formats follow all pertinent recommended practice.
-In particular, conversion between any supported IEC 60559 format and decimal with DECIMAL_DIG or fewer significant digits is correctly rounded (honoring the current rounding mode), which assures that conversion from the widest supported IEC 60559 format to decimal with DECIMAL_DIG digits and back is the identity function. - Functions such as strtod that convert character sequences to floating types honor the rounding direction.
-Hence, if the rounding direction might be upward or downward, the implementation cannot convert a minus-signed sequence by negating the converted unsigned sequence.
+- 1 Conversion from the widest supported IEC 60559 format to decimal with DECIMAL DIG digits and back is the identity function.348) - 2 Conversions involving IEC 60559 formats follow all pertinent recommended practice.
+In particular, conversion between any supported IEC 60559 format and decimal with DECIMAL_DIG or fewer significant digits is correctly rounded (honoring the current rounding mode), which assures that conversion from the widest supported IEC 60559 format to decimal with DECIMAL_DIG digits and back is the identity function.

-341) ANSI/IEEE 854, but not IEC 60559 (ANSI/IEEE 754), directly specifies that floating-to-integer conversions raise the "inexact" floating-point exception for non-integer in-range values.
+347) ANSI/IEEE 854, but not IEC 60559 (ANSI/IEEE 754), directly specifies that floating-to-integer conversions raise the "inexact" floating-point exception for non-integer in-range values.
 In those cases where it matters, library functions can be used to effect such conversions with or without raising the "inexact" floating-point exception.
-See rint, lrint, llrint, and nearbyint in <math.h>.
+See rint, llrint, and nearbyint in <math.h>.

-342) If the minimum-width IEC 60559 extended format (64 bits of precision) is supported, DECIMAL_DIG shall be at least 21.
+348) If the minimum-width IEC 60559 extended format (64 bits of precision) is supported, DECIMAL_DIG shall be at least 21.
 If IEC 60559 double (53 bits of precision) is the widest IEC 60559 format supported, then DECIMAL_DIG shall be at least 17.
-(By contrast, LDBL_DIG and DBL DIG are 18 and 15, respectively, for these formats.)
+(By contrast, LDBL_DIG and DBL_DIG are 18 and 15, respectively, for these formats.)